 - Monitor the status of the stocks through current Government Performance Results Act (GPRA) measures and other performance metrics.
-These metrics are often used to inform research and budget planning for protected species science and are ability to completely or partially assess protected species stocks.
-An electronic monitoring of the status of our stocks (Protected Resources - Species Information System, PR-SIS) is currently in development.
+These metrics are often used to inform research and budget planning for protected species science and our ability to completely or partially assess protected species stocks.
+An electronic monitoring system for the status of our stocks (Protected Resources - Species Information System, PR-SIS) is currently in development.

-- Work with science centers to develop strategies to increase survey efficiency and design and leverage internal and external resources to conduct broad-scale and integrated ecosystem surveys using a variety of observation platforms including advanced technology such as unmanned systems, acoustic recorders, wave gliders, etc.
+- Work with science centers to develop strategies to increase survey efficiency and design, as well as leverage internal and external resources to conduct broad-scale and integrated ecosystem surveys using a variety of observation platforms including advanced technology such as unmanned systems, acoustic recorders, wave gliders, etc.

 - Work with science centers and protected resources regional and national management offices to help better prioritize our assessments given mission-critical management needs.

 - Guidelines for Marine Mammal Stock Assessments (GAMMS) Marine mammal stock assessment reports are published yearly for strategic stocks and every 3 years for other stocks.